-Introduces students to the tools and techniques necessary for effective decision-making in business organizations operating in a complex and dynamic environment.
-Prerequisites: MATH 019 or MATH 021 with a minimum grade of C-; STAT 141 or STAT 143 or EC 170 with a minimum grade of C-; or PSYS 053 with a minimum grade of C- and PSYS 054 with a minimum grade of C-; Business Administration, Computer Science and Information Systems, and Engineering Management majors; Business Administration Minor; Minimum Sophomore standing.
+Introduces the tools and techniques necessary for effective decision-making in business organizations operating in a complex and dynamic environment.
+Prerequisites: MATH 019 or MATH 021 with a minimum grade of C-; STAT 141 or STAT 143 with a minimum grade of C-; or PSYS 053 with a minimum grade of C- and PSYS 054 with a minimum grade of C-; Business Administration, Computer Science and Information Systems, and Engineering Management majors; Business Administration Minor; Minimum Sophomore standing.

 Prereqs enforced by the system: MATH 019 or MATH 021 and STAT 141 or STAT 143 or EC 170 or PSYS 053 and PSYS 054 with a minimum grade of C-; BSAD majors, BSAD Minors, CSIS Majors, EMGT Majors; Minimum Sophomore Standing; Open to all Degree and Continuing Education students